 Safeguarding a museum through the COVID-19 pandemic

 STEAM, the museum of the Great Western Railway in Swindon, UK, contracted RSK company Cognica to conduct a full digital scan of its premises in August 2019.
-We provided a full 3D render of the museum and its exhibits using our proprietary software NavVis Insite360, which took less than three hours to complete.
+We provided a full 3D render of the museum and its exhibits using the NavVis IndoorViewer software, which took less than three hours to complete.

 Cognica is finding that more and more businesses are demanding software to enable the digital recreation of sites and assets to aid with development, planning or maintenance owing to the ever-increasing need to cut costs and reduce their environmental footprint.
 However, the scans also have enabled the museum staff to continue working and to offer a full digital tour experience, free to access, to the public after the museum closed because of the coronavirus pandemic in March 2020.
 More than 14,000 visitors have participated in the virtual tour.
 Moreover, the museum has continuously updated and added tour content to retain interest levels throughout a unique period in global history.